Skip to footer content

 docker ps -f "status=exited"

 This will only list containers that have exited.
-You can filter by the name of the image, labels, or any other custom criteria like ports or names.
+You can filter by the image name, labels, or any other custom criteria like ports or names.

 Docker Container List (How It Works For Developers): Figure 6 - Output of the filtering command